 Less is More.
 Less development will enable us to breathe more.

-I urge the Panel to refuse this proposal and seek a development at 5 storeys - perhaps stepping back to 6, with plant above.
+I urge the Panel to address 'the elephant in the room' - to refuse this proposal and seek a development at 5 storeys - perhaps stepping back to 6, with plant above.